JuliaLang/www.julialang.org/soc/ideas-page.md

 Julia uses OpenBLAS for matrix algebra, but OpenBLAS is better suited for large matrices.
 For operations with small matrices and vectors, one can often obtain substantial speedups by implementing everything in Julia.
 At least two candidate implementations [already](https://github.com/twadleigh/ImmutableArrays.jl) [exist](https://github.com/JuliaLang/julia/issues/5857), with the first more thoroughly developed but the second (currently just a sketch) having some features that are attractive for inclusion in `Base`.

 The project would be to flesh out operations with fixed-size arrays, and get them interoperating seamlessly with other types.
 It would be desirable implement operations for certain sizes using Julia's up-and-coming [SIMD support](https://github.com/JuliaLang/julia/pull/5355).

+## Upgrading openlibm

+[OpenLibm](http://openlibm.org) is a portable libm implementation used by Julia.
+It has fallen behind msun, from where it was forked a few years ago.
+This project seeks to update OpenLibm with all the latest bugfixes to msun.
+At the same time the [MUSL libm](http://git.musl-libc.org/cgit/musl/tree/src/math) implementation will be considered as an alternative to base openlibm on.
+A significant testsuite based on various existing [libm testsuites](http://nsz.repo.hu/libm/#tests) will be created.

 ## Special functions